hellas-ai/gate/CONTRIBUTING.md

 - This is a production-grade codebase.
 No hacks, no shortcuts, no 'do this later'.
 - This is a greenfield project.
 We want the highest-quality code possible, so if we need to refactor or change things, its better to do it sooner than later.
 - Complexity is our enemy- we should strive to keep our codebase as simple as possible (but no simpler)
+- We are free to change whatever we need in this project in order to achieve our goals

 # Crate organisation
 ## Core Crate